-3. Nicotine Exposure: Common side effects of nicotine include irritation in the throat, nausea, vomiting, heartburn, and elevated heart rate and blood pressure.
+3. E-liquid Water Manipulations: Some of the e-liquids you will sample as a part of this study will have water added to the e-liquid.
+This is done simply by mixing water with the e-liquid.
+All e-liquids already contain a small amount of water.
+There is no evidence that the addition of water will produce any additional harm to e-cigarette users.
+In fact, evidence suggests that addition of water may reduce the irritation associated with e-cigarette use.
+4. Nicotine Exposure: Common side effects of nicotine include nausea, vomiting, heartburn, and elevated heart rate and blood pressure.
 Since nicotine intake during pregnancy may be associated with increased risk for spontaneous abortion, increased perinatal mortality and with low infant birth weights, we will exclude women who are pregnant or nursing from this study.
 Toxic doses of nicotine may cause abdominal pain, hyper salivation, diarrhea, dizziness, confusion, hearing and vision problems, fainting, seizures, hypotension (low blood pressure), irregular pulse, and death.
 However, these toxic effects occur at doses 40 to 50 times higher than those that will be used in this study.
 Also, since you are a tobacco user, it is not likely that you will experience side effects.
 Again, if you experience any side effects or feel uncomfortable, you can stop the session at any point.

-4. Flavors in E-liquids.
+5. Flavors in E-liquids.
 At this time, there is little known about the short and long-term effects of inhaling flavorants.
-Flavored e-cigarettes may pose greater risks and may lead to increased use of e-cigarettes.
 There may be unforeseen risks (such as allergic reactions).
-We will be using e-liquid recipes that are in line with those developed for commercial use and the flavor doses will be what is available in these e-liquids.
+We will be using e-liquids that were developed for commercial use and the flavor doses will be what is available in these e-liquids.
 Some research has indicated that certain chemicals used in some flavored e-liquids may be harmful in large doses.
 However, we will not be administering doses higher than what is available in commercial products.
 However, if you experience any side effects, you can stop the session at any point.
 Research staff will monitor e-cigarette use during the lab session.
 If you feel any discomfort or need to stop for any reason, please let the researcher know.
-5. Urine Collection: We will collect urine at all appointments to measure the amount of cotinine/nicotine in your body, pregnancy if you are female, and drug use (only at intake).
-If you are currently using illicit drugs ("street" drugs), you may not be eligible to participate.
-6. Rating scales and assessments.
+6. Urine Collection.
+Urine collections will be done at your in-person intake appointment to measure the amount of cotinine in your body and to test if you have recently used illicit "street" drugs.
+If you are currently using illicit drugs, you may be not be eligible to participate.
+If you are female, we will also administer a pregnancy test at all visits.
+7. Rating scales and assessments.
 These are all noninvasive and should add no risk.
 The major disadvantages are the time taken to complete them, and possible breach of confidentiality.
 You can choose not to answer any questions that may make you feel uncomfortable.
-7. Limits to confidentiality.
+8. Limits to confidentiality.
 We do not reveal any personal information collected as part of the research procedures, including your reported tobacco use and other substance use history.
 However, there is always the possibility that if you participate in the study, others, including friends, may become aware of your tobacco use status.
 If you do not feel comfortable with this, you should not participate in the project.